khaiowo/Thalindor/Legends & Prophecies in Elyndros 1e73e8a5a27e80a0b14bde8e50e67976.md

-# Legends & Prophecies in Elyndros
+# Legends & Prophecies in Thalindor

 Owner: Phntm Drknss

 1. Prophecy of the Broken Sky
-One of the oldest and most mysterious prophecies in Elyndros, spoken in fragmented verses and spread across various ancient ruins and temples.
+One of the oldest and most mysterious prophecies in Thalindor, spoken in fragmented verses and spread across various ancient ruins and temples.
 It is said that a day will come when the sky itself fractures, and from the rift, an ancient terror—one thought to be long dead—will emerge.
 This event is believed to mark the return of Threnozar, the God of Stillness and Ends, or another entity of his ilk, bringing time to a halt.
 Key Players: This prophecy involves the Aurum Circle, who have studied the fragments and fear that the rift could either reorder or destroy time itself.Their legendary hero is Mira Valeheart, The Platinum Saint—a paragon of soul-alchemy who forged harmony between body, spirit, and arcane metal.
 Impact: Many believe Doki, having killed Threnozar, plays a pivotal role in either stopping or hastening this calamity.